Check out Getting Started with Knockout if you haven't already to learn how to get a new Coalesce Knockout project up and running.

 - List ViewModels

-One ListViewModel is generated for each of your EF Entity Models and Custom DTOs.
+One ListViewModel is generated for each of your Entity Models and Custom DTOs.
 These classes contain functionality for loading sets of objects from the server.
 They provide searching, paging, sorting, and filtering functionality.

 See TypeScript ListViewModels for more details.

 Any non-primitive types which are not themselves a Entity Models or Custom DTOs which are accessible through the aforementioned types, either through one of its Properties, or return value from one of its Methods, will have a corresponding TypeScript ViewModel generated for it.
 These ViewModels only provide a